 The day will include plenary panels of guest speakers from across academia and public and political life, and a series of academic papers.
-Confirmed speakers include: Professor Les Back (Goldsmiths); Professor Valerie Hey (University of Sussex), Professor Val Gillies (Weeks Centre for Social and Policy Research); Dr Lisa McKenzie (University of Nottingham); Ojeaku Nwabuzo (The Runnymede Trust); Gillian Slovo (Playwright for the play 'The Riots') and Dr Clifford Stott (Aarhus University, Denmark; co-author of Mad Mobs and Englishmen?
-Myths and realities of the riots 2011).
+Confirmed speakers include: Professor Les Back (Goldsmiths College); Professor Valerie Hey (University of Sussex), Professor Val Gillies (Weeks Centre for Social and Policy Research); Owen Jones (author of Chavs: The demonization of the working-class); Dr Lisa McKenzie (University of Nottingham); Ojeaku Nwabuzo (The Runnymede Trust); Dr Clifford Stott (Aarhus University, Denmark; co-author of Mad Mobs and Englishmen?
+Myths and Realities of the Riots 2011); Daniel Silver (Salford Social Action and Research Foundation); Gillian Slovo (Playwright, 'The Riots') and Tracey Gore (Director of the Steve Biko Housing Assoc., Liverpool).
 Attendees are invited to the evening book launch for 'Educational Diversities' (Palgrave, Edited by Yvette Taylor).